Bernard Hepton: Early life and education

-Hepton was born in Bradford, West Riding of Yorkshire.
+Hepton was born as Francis Bernard Heptonstall, the second of four children, in Bradford, West Riding of Yorkshire.
 His father, Bernard senior, was an electrician, while his mother Hilda (née Berrington) was from a mill-working family.
 Brought up as a Catholic, he attended St Bede's Grammar School.
 His short-sight meant he was unable to serve in the British Army during the Second World War.
 He trained as an aircraft engineer and draughtsman while undertaking firewatching duties.

 Theatre

 Hepton trained at the Bradford Civic Playhouse under director Esme Church.
 He had extensive stage experience as an actor in repertory, especially in Scarborough and York.
 In 1952, he joined Birmingham Rep under Barry Jackson, later himself becoming the theatre's artistic director in 1957.
 For a brief period from 1963, he was director of the Liverpool Playhouse, but resigned during his first season.
 Productions of the Max Frisch play The Fire Raisers and John Osborne's Luther featured in his effort to move the theatre's repertoire beyond its standard fare.
 He was responsible for arranging the fight sequences in Laurence Olivier's film version of Richard III (1955) and an Old Vic production of Hamlet with Richard Burton in 1953.